CaptainHackerGuy/JSONparser-VIA-Exteral-Apps/README.md

 logUserData("dragon", 12312, 23, 200, 20)
 ```

-Fun fact: You can use the `Roblox API` (examples in [index.html](https://github.com/CaptainHackerGuy/RobloxAuthentication/blob/main/index.html)) to import all the friends and friendcount!
-Im using this for JSONs you can mess around with it if you want.
+Fun fact: You can use the `Roblox API` (examples in [index.html](https://github.com/CaptainHackerGuy/RobloxAuthentication/blob/main/index.html)) to import all the friends and friend count!
+I'm using this for JSONs, you can mess around with it if you want.

 ```javascript